shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

    team has done all the hard work, we can create a shortcut to this Lakehouse in Admin workspace.

-9. Select **Cancel** in the New shortcut dialog to be navigated back to the Lakehouse.
+9. Select **Cancel** in the New shortcut dialog to navigate back to the Lakehouse.

    ![](../media/lab-04/image39.png)